modeset/-deprecated-wit-node/README.md

 Easy interface for interacting with the [Wit.ai](http://wit.ai) natural language parsing API.

 This project will expand as the Wit.ai API expands, but as it stands there's a single endpoint.
-You can hit this endpoint easily with `Wit.message([your message])`, which returns that phrase or sentence into an object with an intent and entities if any were specified.
+You can hit this endpoint easily with `Wit.message([your message])`, which uses Wit.ai to convert that phrase or sentence into an object with an intent and entities if any were specified.

 You will need to create a Wit.ai account and begin training it.